Damadimo/Altera_Home_Assesment/README.md

 ## What I finished before the Two Hour Mark

 - Set up the Chrome extension with a simple popup and background script.
-- Built the recorder: it logs page visits, clicks, typing, pressing Enter, and basic scrolling.
+- Built the recorder: it logs page visits, clicks, types, presses Enter, and basic scrolling.
 - Added a Download Trace button that saves the actions as a JSON file.
 - Wrote a command-line replayer (Playwright) that can open the site and play those actions back.